128technology/docs/docs/config_basics.md

 ![GUI Commit Failure](/img/config_concurrency_gui_commit_fail.png)

-In this case, using the configuration changes as seen from the command line, the discrepancies are visible.
+In this case, viewing the configuration changes as seen from the command line, the discrepancies are visible.

 ```
 config